Linuxfabrik/monitoring-plugins/check-plugins/docker-service/README.md

 * OK if every checked service runs the expected number of tasks (and, with `--check-distribution`, is evenly spread).
 * WARN if a service runs fewer than the expected tasks but stays at or above the critical percentage (default: below 100%).
 * WARN if `--check-distribution` finds a service with more tasks on one node than an even spread allows.
-* CRIT if a service runs fewer than the critical percentage of its expected tasks (default: below 50%), including a service pinned with `--service` that is scaled to zero or removed.
+* CRIT if a service runs fewer than the critical percentage of its expected tasks (default: below 50%), including a service pinned with `--service` that is scaled to zero.
+* CRIT if a service named with `--service` does not exist in this swarm.
 * UNKNOWN if the node is not a swarm manager (services cannot be listed there).
 * `--no-match-severity` sets the state when no service is checked (default: OK).
 * `--always-ok` suppresses all alerts and always returns OK.